 Evaluating Waterborne Pathogen Risks for a Stronger Water Management Plan

-Having an effective water management program has proven critical for minimizing patient exposure to a wide range of dangerous waterborne pathogens.
-In fact, one CDC study found that approximately 21% of HAIs can be transmitted via water.
-However, many hospitals have struggled with the development and implementation of a comprehensive water management program.
+An effective water management program is vital to protecting patients from dangerous waterborne pathogens.
+In fact, one CDC study found that about 21 percent of healthcare-associated infections (HAIs) can be transmitted via water.
+Yet many hospitals have struggled with developing and implementing a comprehensive water management program.

-Pathogens include Mycobacterium, which have proven to be problematic in healthcare facility water systems and cause a range of diseases through exposure to wounds and contamination during surgical procedures.
-Pseudomonas bacteria, found in soil and water, is another common pathogen that can be fatal upon infecting immunocompromised patients.
-The list goes on but can be dramatically curtailed through an understanding and mitigation of the sources of waterborne pathogens and pathways.
+Many opportunistic pathogens, such as Mycobacterium and Pseudomonas, can silently thrive within facility water systems, leading to infections that threaten the most vulnerable patients.
+Mycobacterium have proven to be problematic in healthcare-facility water systems, causing a range of diseases through exposure to wounds and contamination during surgical procedures.
+Pseudomonas bacteria, found in soil and water, are another common pathogen that can be fatal upon infecting immunocompromised patients.

 Waterborne bacteria are ubiquitous.
-They typically grow in stagnant water or water that is between 68 to 124 degrees Fahrenheit, and are commonly found in a variety of water systems such as cooling towers, condenser water systems, storage tanks, showers, faucets, air conditioning units and ice machines.
-When the growth of this bacteria goes undetected, hospital patients can breathe in airborne mist from water droplets containing the bacteria, leading to a potentially deadly infection.
+They typically grow in stagnant water, or water that is between 68- and 124-degrees Fahrenheit and are commonly found in a variety of water systems such as cooling towers, condenser water systems, storage tanks, showers, faucets, air conditioning units, and ice machines.
+When the growth of these bacteria go undetected, hospital patients can breathe in airborne mist from water droplets containing the bacteria, potentially leading to a deadly infection.

-Construction work can lead to sources of stagnant water or become a pathway for such water.
-Most major construction or renovation projects have to either turn off the water or connect water at some point to a connection that may not have been appropriately disinfected.
-Further, construction activities may disturb piping systems, resulting in a change in water quality.
+Construction work can create sources of stagnant water or pathways for contamination.
+Most major new construction or renovation projects either require turning off the water or connecting it at some point to a system that may not have been properly disinfected.
+Additionally, construction activities may disturb piping systems, altering water quality.
 A pre-construction risk assessment should include waterborne pathogen control mechanisms.

-Due to the high risk of transmitting HAIs via water, the Centers for Medicare & Medicaid Services (CMS) now require that Medicare-certified healthcare facilities have water management policies and procedures in place.
-To comply with regulations around waterborne pathogens, this program should refer to ASHRAE 188, the national consensus standard for Legionella risk assessment and risk mitigation, and the CDC toolkit Developing a Water Management Program to Reduce Legionella Growth & Spread in Buildings: A Practical Guide to Implementing Industry Standards.
+Because water is a high-risk source of healthcare-associated infections (HAIs), the Center for Medicare & Medicaid Services (CMS) now requires Medicare-certified healthcare facilities to implement water management policies and procedures.
+Compliance should align with ASHRAE Standard 188, the national consensus standard for Legionella risk assessment and mitigation, and the CDC’s Developing Water Management Program to Reduce Legionella Growth & Spread in Buildings toolkit.

-The Joint Commission (TJC) provides further guidance on how to create an effective water management plan through its new water management program standard for Hospital (HAP), Critical Access Hospital (CAH), and Nursing Care Center (NCC) accreditation programs.
+While ASHRAE 188 focuses on Legionella, facilities should consider expanding their programs to monitor and control other waterborne pathogens through broader surveillance, water-quality monitoring, and corrective actions to protect patients and staff.
+Additionally, although not yet adopted by the Joint Commission (JC), facilities should consider adopting AAMI ST-108, which recommends including critical water used for medical device reprocessing in water management plans.
+The JC provides further guidance on how to create an effective water management plan through its water management program standard for Hospital (HAP), Critical Access Hospital (CAH), and Nursing Care Center (NCC) accreditation programs.

-TJC previously had a single requirement: to minimize “pathogenic biological agents in cooling towers, domestic hot- and cold-water systems, and other aerosolizing water systems.”
-TJC’s new standard went into effect January 1, 2022, with four Elements of Performance (EP) that include specific requirements outlining TJC expectations for what that program should include.
+The JC previously had a single requirement: to minimize “pathogenic biological agents in cooling towers, domestic hot- and cold-water systems, and other aerosolizing water systems.”
+The JC’s standard, which went into effect January 1, 2022, has four Elements of Performance (EP) that include specific requirements outlining JC expectations for what that program should include.
 The four EPs require a team or designated individual responsible for:

 - Oversight and implementation of the water management program.
 The program must include a written plan and diagram of all water supply sources, treatment systems and control measures, processing steps and all end-use points.